sameeraaslami/ITC-315---Scrum-Project---Team-02/README.md

 3. Sprint Planning of the First Sprint titled as (First Sprint - Sprint Planning Meeting) has been uploaded to the First Sprint Folder on Google Drive.
 4. Sprint Planning Meeting Agenda of the First Sprint titled as (Agenda 01 - Sprint Planning Meeting Agenda - First Sprint) has been uploaded to the Documents Folder on Google Drive.
 5. The first daily scrum meeting of the first sprint titled as (Scrum 01 - First Sprint) has been uploaded to the First Sprint Folder on Google Drive.
+6. Daily Scrum #01 Meeting Agenda of the First Sprint titled as (Agenda 02 - Daily Scrum #01 Meeting Agenda - First Sprint) has been uploaded to the Documents Folder on Google Drive.